untemps/svelte-use-drop-outside/README.md

 You may assign a class to the dragged element to customize its display whether it is a clone of the target element or it is an image by using the `dragClassName` prop.

-> Setting this prop, you have to be aware of two issues:
-> - The class has to be global
+> Please note the class has to be global
-> - When dragging a clone of the target element, the class must have precedence over the exising rules either by improving the relevancy of the selector or by suffixing the rules with `!important`

 ```svelte
 <main>